 SJSU Student Research, Scholarship, and Creative Activity (RSCA) Competition

-The long-standing annual Student Research Competition is now designated as the SJSU Student RSCA Competition.
-This opportunity allows graduate and undergraduate students to present their original Research, Scholarship, and Creative Activity (RSCA) and compete for selection as SJSU representatives at both SJSU’s Celebration of Research and the statewide 35th Annual California State University (CSU) Student Research Competition, hosted virtually by Cal Poly Pomona this year.
+The SJSU Student RSCA Competition (SRC) allows graduate and undergraduate students to present their original Research, Scholarship, and Creative Activity (RSCA) and compete for selection as SJSU representatives at both SJSU’s Celebration of Research and the statewide 36th Annual California State University (CSU) Student Research Competition, to be announced in January 2022.

 Divisions of Competition

-Students must email the 2021 SJSU Student RSCA Competition application materials to their relevant college by 5pm, February 15, 2021 (see college-specific emails below).
+Students must email the 2022 SJSU Student RSCA Competition application materials to their college by 5pm, February 11, 2022 (see college-specific emails below).
 The application materials should be combined into a single PDF that consists of:

 - A narrative, not exceeding five double-spaced pages, that describes (1) the need for this RSCA and the problem being addressed, (2) the methodology or approach, (3) the results or products, and (4) significance of the results or products.